 Finding a new insurer, comparing prices and cover

 Health insurance premiums are rising in line with costs.
 Premiums rose by an average of 4.5% nationally in 2017.
-2018 will see average health insurance premium increases of 4% nationally with some rising by over 20%.
-The chart above shows average premium increases since 2006.
-The average premium has risen by 40% over this ten-year period.
+2018 will see average health insurance premium increases of a further 4%.
+The chart above shows average premium increases between 2006 and 2016.
+The average premium rose by 40% over this ten-year period.